Wolters Kluwer recently sponsored a roundtable of sepsis coordinators around the country with the Sepsis Alliance.

 4. Inability to monitor order set usage in real time

 Because so few hospitals have the ability to monitor order set usage in real time, physicians in the midst of busy shifts tend to pick and choose individual orders without necessarily following a hospital's carefully designed protocols.
 Equally important, without visibility into order set usage, clinical teams are more prone to lose track of where patients are in the administration of that order set.
-POC Advisor's Central Monitor is linked to your organization's order set, enabling real-time views of clinical components of bundle compliance, including all individual items and a timestamp of when items are due and completed.
+Sepsis Monitor's Central Monitor is linked to your organization's order set, enabling real-time views of clinical components of bundle compliance, including all individual items and a timestamp of when items are due and completed.
 After the fact, intuitive dashboards highlight CMS quality performance metrics for your organization, so sepsis coordinators can drill down to view in-depth hospital performance, including care gaps and trends over time that help identify areas for performance improvement.

 5. Poor visibility into time zero